gzmkobe/Neural-Translation-Machine/README.md

 5. Multiple layers in encoder and decoder
 6. Without Attention
 7. Bean Search
+8. BPE
+9. Revtok to detokenize
-8. Play around the original data with respect to tokenization
+10. Play around the original data with respect to tokenization